TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 12/Genesis 12.13.md

 ---

-Say, I pray thee, thou art my sister; that it may be well with me for thy sake, and that my soul may live because of thee.
+Please say that you are my sister, that it may be well with me for your sake, and that my soul may live because of you."